Who Can Study Abroad?

 Every Tar Heel can Study Abroad!

-Students can study abroad as early as the summer following their first year at Carolina, up to graduation.
+Students can study abroad as soon as their second semester at Carolina, up to graduation.
 Study abroad programs are open to all majors- including those in the STEM fields!
 For example, there are programs designed specifically for the sciences, such as the UNC Science in Scandinavia program, in which students earn five credit hours of UNC Chemistry.
 Proficiency in the host country’s language is not always required, so you can learn on site!

 Each program has certain eligibility requirements, noted on each program brochure.
 Below are some general requirements.